themaninthesuitcase/themaninthesuitcase.github.io/_drafts/diy-boss-bd-2-blues-driver-keeley-mod.md

 | LED                  | Red                         | Ultra bright blue                | Better visibility                                                                  |
 | D11                  |                             | 11K                              | Yes they really did replace a diode with a resistor!
 This is for the LED circuit. \*\* |

-\* The phat mod capacitor has been both 68nf and 82nf, the larger the value the more bass you'll get so it's probably worth testing to see which you prefer.
+\* *The phat mod capacitor has been both 68nf and 82nf, the larger the value the more bass you'll get so it's probably worth testing to see which you prefer.*

-\*\* I actually reversed this mod and put the factory diode back.
+\*\* *I actually reversed this mod and put the factory diode back.
 With the resistor in place the LED was always on dimly which the diode fixes.
 I can only assume this uis due to characteristics of the specific LEDs Keeley used.
-If you want the LED dimmer change R39 for something like a 3.9K or a 10K depending how much you want to dim it.
+If you want the LED dimmer change R39 for something like a 3.9K or a 10K depending how much you want to dim it.*

-{schematic, small link to large}

-(Click the image to open at full size)

 I will be using quality branded parts for all of these changes.
 Cornell Dublier for the silver mica, Nichicon MUSE for the non polar[^bd2modmuse], Panasonic film capacitors, On-Semiconductor didoes and Royal Ohm resistors.
-The only exception to this is I messed up ordering the 82nF and got a huge 600V one for an amp, so I am using a 68nF Mylar 'Greenie', I may change this later.
+The only exception to this is I messed up ordering the 82nF and got [a huge 600V one for an amp][bigcap], so I am using a 68nF Mylar 'Greenie', I may change this later.
 For the switch I have a Hongh branded switch, this is a company set up by an ex-Alpha engineer and I have found all of their parts to be very similar in quality and feel.

 Whilst you could use other cheaper items, the list isn't very long and so you're not going to save a huge amount so may as well use the high end stuff if you can get it.